lowbudgetlcs/api-gate/README.md

 ### Running

 This application runs through docker-compose.
-It requires a rabbitMQ server to be running, and specifies the rabbitmq host with HOST= in a .env file.
+It requires a rabbitMQ server to be running, and specifies the rabbitmq host with HOST= in the docker-compose.yaml.
+If the containers are on the same docker network, this is just the container name.